AuthMe/AuthMeReloaded/docs/permission_nodes.md

 - **authme.admin.updatemessages** – Permission to use the update messages command.
 - **authme.allowmultipleaccounts** – Permission to be able to register multiple accounts.
 - **authme.bypassantibot** – Permission node to bypass AntiBot protection.
-- **authme.bypasscountrycheck** – Permission to use to see own other accounts.
+- **authme.bypasscountrycheck** – Permission to bypass the GeoIp country code check.
 - **authme.bypassforcesurvival** – Permission for users to bypass force-survival mode.
 - **authme.bypasspurge** – Permission to bypass the purging process.
 - **authme.debug.command** – General permission to use the /authme debug command.